 It is fair to say that if one were to ask a group of non-Scots to name a Scottish dish, the majority would say, "Haggis!"
 I could not therefore ignore this fact and fail to provide a tasty way of serving the traditional haggis, tatties and neeps.

-1 small haggis
+- 1 small haggis

-1 small turnip
+- 1 small turnip

-4 tbsp frozen peas
+- 4 tablespoons frozen peas

-2 large carrots
+- 2 large carrots

-A dram of fine single malt whisky
+- A dram of fine single malt whisky

-When haggis is purchased from the supermarket, it is likely that the cooking instructions will be on the packaging.
+- When haggis is purchased from the supermarket, it is likely that the cooking instructions will be on the packaging.
 It is important to time all other ingredients to coincide with the haggis being ready to serve.

-Put the carrots in to another pan of boiling water, ten minutes before the potatoes and turnip are ready, adding the frozen peas three minutes before the end of the cooking time.
+- Put the carrots into another pan of boiling water, ten minutes before the potatoes and turnip are ready, adding the frozen peas three minutes before the end of the cooking time.

-Drain the potatoes, turnip and carrots and peas well, then mash the potatoes and turnip.
+- Drain the potatoes, turnip and carrots and peas well, then mash the potatoes and turnip.

-Start with the turnip and form a rough disc on the centre of each plate.
+- Start with the turnip and form a rough disc on the centre of each plate.
 Add a disc of potato on top and finish off with some haggis.
 Arrange the carrots and peas around the border of the plate.

-Pour a little single malt over the haggis and serve immediately.
+- Pour a little single malt over the haggis and serve immediately.

-Tattie Scones Recipe (Potato Scones Recipe)
+Tattie (Potato) Scones Recipe